The Ultimate Guide to SEO and Search Marketing for MSPs

 - We tweak on-page content around those keywords and we start adding original blog posts on a weekly basis.

 Believe it or not, in most cases, this alone is enough for the MSP’s website to shoot up in Google rankings within a few weeks.
-(We can usually get them from wherever they were buried to the first page in about month.)
+(We can usually get them from wherever they were buried to the first page in 1-3 months on competitive regional search terms.)